Natural Resources Job Board

 Internship Responsibilities:

-• Interns will assist with creating captions for social media posts to engage and update followers on what has been going on at the field station and various projects that are being done.
+• Interns will assist with creating captions for social media posts to engage and update followers on what has been going on at the banding station and provide updates of various projects.

 Internship Period: